 Once you have submitted your supplemental questionnaire, you should then request a deferral based on your belief you or someone in your household may have the COVID-19 virus.
 Please submit your request for deferral to firstname.lastname@example.org.
 Please keep in mind that your deferral request must be evaluated by the Court.

 I just received a "Notice of Term of Service" letter, telling me that I could be called to serve as a juror.
 But, due to COVID-19, my children attend school remotely or virtually.
 There is no one who can be home with them to care for them during the day.
 What can I do?

 The Court certainly understands this concern.
 You may wish to seek a deferral from jury service on this basis, but you must first complete the supplemental questionnaire that was mailed to you with the Notice of Term of Service Letter.
 You can submit the supplemental questionnaire either online or by mail to Jury Administration, 46 East Ohio Street, Room 105, Indianapolis, IN, 46204.

 Once you have submitted your supplemental questionnaire, you may request a deferral or excuse based on the details of your specific situation.
 Please be sure to give as much detail as possible so that a Judge can fully consider your request, including the age of your children and your employment status.
 Submit your request for deferral or excuse to email@example.com.

 If you are called for jury service through a "Summons to Appear," your request for deferral or excuse will be submitted to a Judge for consideration.

-What are the Court's social distancing and face covering requirements?
+What are the Court's face covering requirements?

 Will Personal Protective Equipment ("PPE") be available?